Ryzee119/LithiumX/README.md

 * Start - Show main menu
 * A - Launch selected title

-## Settings
+## Game Search Paths
-* On the first launch, a `dash.xml` will be created alongside the default.xbe with a starting template.
+* On the first launch, a `lithiumx.toml` will be created at "E:/UDATA/LithiumX" with a starting template.
 Edit this to modify search paths for titles.
-* The settings file only supports ASCII characters.
-* The settings file does not support comments or other text.
 * If the template is invalid, the program will reset it back to the inbuilt default.

 ## Todo